Program Coordinator Visa Sponsorship Jobs in Illinois

 Which visa types are most common for program coordinator roles in Illinois?

-The H-1B is the most common visa for program coordinators in Illinois, provided the role meets the specialty occupation requirement, typically supported by a degree in public health, social work, public administration, or a related field.
+The H-1B visa is the most common visa for program coordinators in Illinois, provided the role meets the specialty occupation requirement, typically supported by a degree in public health, social work, public administration, or a related field.
 Some positions at universities or affiliated research institutions may qualify for cap-exempt H-1B filing.
-J-1 exchange visitor status is also seen in academic and research program settings.
+J-1 visa exchange visitor status is also seen in academic and research program settings.

 Which cities in Illinois have the most program coordinator sponsorship jobs?